ome/devspace/README.md

 ## Upgrade

- *  Uprade to 0.3.0:
+ *  Upgrade to 0.3.0:

     - Devspace should be run in VM.
     - Services are managed by ansible playbook run with inline v1 compose

     - It is possible to extend services using ansible playbook.
 If you already created new containers based on existing Dockerfiles, you may wish to review your customisation and extend common services

- *  Uprade to 0.2.0:
+ *  Upgrade to 0.2.0:

-    If you made custom adjustments to the code and commited them, it is recomanded to reset changes.
+    If you made custom adjustments to the code and commited them, it is recommended to reset changes.

     Here are listed the most important changes:

-     * Compose configuration was splitted into a few different files depends on the platform
+     * Compose configuration was split into a few different files depending on the platform

             - docker-compose.yml mian file
             - docker-compose.unixports.yml required for running container on UNIX platform